icaropires/haskell-chat/README.md

 # Haskell Chat
+__This project is a fork from: "https://github.com/abhimanyuhazarika/chat-server-haskell"__

-A basic chat with server and clients using basic TCP sockets and parallelism
+A basic chat with server and clients using basic TCP sockets and parallelism.

 ## Features
 ### Basic features (WIP)